WindBlad3/afterlife-migrator/README.md

 ### Start

-Locate in the build/libs folder and then run the command java -jar <name-of-compile-jar>.jar
+Locate in the build/libs folder and then run the command java -jar 'name-of-compile-jar'.jar

 ### Reference Documentation